tmckay1/message_board/README.md

 # message_board
 This program is used to light up a message board powered by a Raspberry Pi 3.
-The hardware setup is described <a href="http://www.thetylermckay.com/rpi/overview/">here</a>.
-For a full in-depth description of how this program was designed, go <a href="http://www.thetylermckay.com/rpi/message-board-programming">here</a>.`

 ## Assumptions
 When writing this program I assumed: